Project Description

 Tamara L. Clegg, Virginia Byrne, Leyla Norooz, Seokbin Kang, Jon E. Froehlich

-Extended Abstract Symposium Proceedings of ICLS2018
+Extended Abstract Proceedings of ICLS 2018

 “That's Your Heart!”: Live Physiological Sensing & Visualization Tools for Life-Relevant & Collaborative STEM Learning